cfkubo/mcp-server-rabbitmq/src/rabbitmq/doc/rabbitmq_performance_optimization_best_practice.md

 To manage large messages, you can implement the claim check pattern by storing the message payload in external storage and sending only the payload reference identifier through RabbitMQ.
 The consumer uses the payload reference identifier to retrieve and process the large message.

-The following diagram demonstrates how to use Amazon MQ for RabbitMQ and Amazon S3 to implement the claim check pattern.
+The following diagram demonstrates how to use RabbitMQ for RabbitMQ and Amazon S3 to implement the claim check pattern.

-The following example demonstrates this pattern using Amazon MQ, the [AWS SDK for Java 2.x](https://docs.aws.amazon.com/https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/home.html), and [Amazon S3](https://docs.aws.amazon.com/https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html):
+The following example demonstrates this pattern using RabbitMQ, the [AWS SDK for Java 2.x](https://docs.aws.amazon.com/https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/home.html), and [Amazon S3](https://docs.aws.amazon.com/https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html):

 1. First, define a Message class that will hold the Amazon S3 reference identifier.